-DPO is much harder to get right than supervised fine-tuning, and the results may not always be better.
-To get the most out of DPO, we recommend familiarizing yourself with your specific use case, your dataset, and the technique itself.
+DPO is much harder to get right than supervised fine-tuning, and the results may not always be

 Gathering Preference Data

-- Expert Feedback: you may have a team of experts who can evaluate your model’s outputs and edit them to make them better.
+DPO is useful when you have a source of preference data that you can exploit.
+There are many possible sources of preference data, depending on your use case:- Expert Feedback: you may have a team of experts who can evaluate your model’s outputs and edit them to make them better.
 You can use the original and edited outputs as rejected and preferred outputs respectively.
 DPO can be effective with just a few preference pairs.

 - Criteria Feedback: if you use OpenPipe criteria or another evaluation framework that assigns a score or pass/fail to an output based on how well it meets certain criteria, you can run several generations and use the highest and lowest scoring outputs as preferred and non-preferred outputs respectively.